-To maintain the tarmac to the car park approach off Smarden Bell Road as and when is necessary.
-To annually brush cut the coppice regrowth and bramble to form a 60 metre wide "bell mouth" centred on the car park access point so the car park remains obvious.
+- To maintain the tarmac to the car park approach off Smarden Bell Road as and when is necessary.

+- To annually brush cut the coppice regrowth and bramble to form a 60 metre wide "bell mouth" centred on the car park access point so the car park remains obvious.

-Annual inspection of all gates, bridges, waymarker posts and constant monitoring of path surfaces.
-Annual Zone A tree safety inspection.
+- Annual inspection of all gates, bridges, waymarker posts and monitoring of path surfaces and replace infrastructure when needed through the plan period.

+- Annual Zone A tree safety inspection.
 Fungal survey to be carried out once in every 24 month period in the autumn with a summer survey in between to check trees' crowns.

-Zone B tree safety inspections are to be carried out every 4 years.
+- Zone B tree safety inspections are to be carried out every 4 years.
 Arboriculture work to be carried out as appropriate.

-The woodland vegetation along the public road is to be flailed in November/December each year to ensure there is no interference with users of the highway year; where applicable that there is a minimum height clearance above the full width of the highway to 5.1m.
+- The woodland vegetation along the public road is to be flailed in November/December each year to ensure there is no interference with users of the highway year; where applicable that there is a minimum height clearance above the full width of the highway to 5.1m.